-Tai chi and yoga have both been credited as effective treatments for relieving pain associated with certain medical conditions.
-For example, the Harvard Health Publications website claims that tai chi can improve symptoms of arthritis, high blood pressure and Parkinson’s disease.
-Similarly, the University of Maryland Medical Center claims that a regular yoga practice can reduce heart rate, lower blood pressure, relieve physical pain across the body and alleviate the symptoms of depression.
+Another article from Harvard Health Publishing claims that a regular yoga practice can reduce heart rate, lower blood pressure, relieve physical pain across the body and alleviate the symptoms of depression.
 When done regularly, both practices can improve the quality of life among patients with cancer and heart disease.

 It is difficult to compare the stress-relieving benefits of tai chi and yoga.
 Both methods use a mind-body approach to help calm the entire being, rather than just the physical body.
 Before determining which method is more beneficial at providing relief from anxiety and stress, you must first try both methods.
 In many cases, it simply depends on which method suits you better.